angystallone/ProbShakemaps/README.md

 REQUIRED TO RUN
 ------------------

-1) <ins>INGV shakemap4 Docker Image</ins> --> [INGV shakemap4 Docker Image](https://github.com/INGV/shakemap) is the INGV configuration of the [USGS Shakemap Docker Image](https://github.com/DOI-USGS/ghsc-esi-shakemap) incorporating specific GMMs and Vs30 map for the Italian region.
+1) <ins>INGV shakemap Docker Image</ins> --> [INGV shakemap Docker Image](https://github.com/INGV/shakemap) is the INGV configuration of the [USGS Shakemap Docker Image](https://github.com/DOI-USGS/ghsc-esi-shakemap) incorporating specific GMMs and Vs30 map for the Italian region.
 Except for that, the two products are equivalent.
-See below for instructions on how to install the INGV shakemap4 Docker Image.
+See below for instructions on how to install the INGV shakemap Docker Image.
 2) <ins>POIs file</ins> --> two space-separated columns .txt file with LAT and LON of the POIs.
 The file must be put in the folder `INPUT_FILES`.
 3) <ins>input_file.txt</ins> --> file containing the inputs required by `OpenQuake` and `Shakemap`.
 The file must be put in the folder `INPUT_FILES` (do not rename it).
 Be sure to set ID_Event equal to the event_id folder name (see Setting ProbShakemap section below).